Charged Complexity and the Thermofield Double State: Charged Complexity from Complex Covariance Matrices

 The straight line circuit is then given by

+It was proved in \cite{TFD} that, for the case of the $F_2$ and $D_{\kappa=2}$ cost functions, when the reference state scale and the gate scale (to be introduced below in section \ref{sec:woof}) are taken to be equal, the path of minimal cost is indeed the straight line circuit.
+With these scales equal to each other, it was further suggested in \cite{TFD} that the straight line circuit provides a good approximation for the $F_1$ complexity.
+In other cases, \cite{TFD} have suggested that the straight line circuit yields a non-trivial upper bound for the complexity.

-Of the cost functions considered in \cite{TFD}, it was found that the $F_1$ cost produced results most similar to the behaviour expected from holographic complexity conjectures.
-Hence, in this note, we too will focus on $F_1$ complexity, obtaining a upper bound by evaluating it on the straight line circuit.
-Furthermore, since the $F_1$ cost depends on the choice of generators, two choices were proposed in \cite{TFD}.
+Of the cost functions considered in \cite{TFD}, it was found that the $F_1$ cost produces results most similar to those obtained in holography using the holographic complexity proposals, for the structure of UV divergences in the complexity of the full boundary state \cite{QFT1} as well as that of mixed states \cite{Caceres:2019pgf}.
+Hence, in this note, we too will focus on the $F_1$ complexity, evaluating it on the straight line circuit.
+Furthermore, since the $F_1$ cost function depends on the choice of generators, two choices were proposed in \cite{TFD}.
 The first choice retains the left-right coordinate split between the two sides of the TFD, while the second choice mixes the two into a ``diagonal'' basis.
-The first choice was found yield properties more similar to those of holographic complexity in particular in reproducing the proportionality between the complexity of formation and the entropy.
+The first choice was found to yield properties more similar to those of holographic complexity, in particular in reproducing the proportionality between the complexity of formation and the entropy.
 We will therefore focus on this choice in this paper.

-In order to read the $F_1$ complexity we have to decompose this trajectory according to the expression \eqref{pathorder} and extract the scalar coefficients $Y^I$, which appear in the cost function.
-Since we have assumed that our basis of generators $K_I$ is orthogonal we can do this by using the inner product
+In order to obtain the $F_1$ complexity, we have to decompose the trajectory \eqref{eq:piano2} according to the expression \eqref{pathorder} and extract the scalar coefficients $Y^I$, which appear in the cost function.
+Since we have assumed that our basis of generators $K_I$ is orthonormal, see eq. \eqref{eq:application}, we can do this by using the inner product

-Finally, an upper bound for the $F_1$ complexity given by integrating $F_1$ along the straight line circuit.
-But since, the generator of the trajectory was simply constant along the path this yields
+Finally, an upper bound $\cmplx_1^\UB$ for the complexity $\cmplx_1$ associated with the $F_1$ cost function is given by integrating $F_1$ along the straight line circuit.
+Since the generator of the trajectory is simply constant along the path, this yields

-From here on, we shall be cavalier regarding the fact that \eqref{eq:ciaccino} only produces an upper bound on complexity, replacing the inequality in \eqref{eq:ciaccino} with an equality.